 Description Action to address WWTW poor final sewer effluent does not comply with required standards in Clanwilliam.
-Upgrade WWTW capacity to enhance sewer sludge digestion Removal of sewer sludge at Clanwilliam works are a challenge Compile sludge management plans for each plant and implement Lack of competent skilled staff at WWTW Provide training to process controllers

-Description Action to address Paleisheuwel household's septic tanks/maturation tank is overloaded with sludge This problem was addressed by the Cederberg Municipality Elands Bay oxidation ponds are overloaded The appraisal requires that volume test on the oxidation ponds be done Clanwilliam WWTW is overloaded with sewerage A capacity study is required for Clanwilliam WWTW Clanwilliam WWTW sludge ponds are full Clanwilliam sludge ponds require cleaning and upgrade Wupperthal oxidation ponds are overloaded with sludge and overgrown reeds Funding must be sourced to address the situation Funding to provide sanitation services to the informal settlements of Cederberg municipal area Initiate the introduction of interim sanitation services until such time housing development is possible Rural areas are without proper sanitation and require urgent interventions with regards to sanitation services Negotiation with landowners to enable the Municipality to conduct feasibility studies on properties
+Upgrade WWTW capacity to enhance sewer sludge digestion.
+Upgrading / Refurbishment of the Clanwilliam WWTW are underway.
+Removal of sewer sludge at Clanwilliam works are a challenge Compile sludge management plans for each plant and implement Lack of competent skilled staff at WWTW Provide training to process controllers Paleisheuwel household's septic tanks/maturation tank is overloaded with sludge This problem was addressed by the Cederberg Municipality Elands Bay oxidation ponds are overloaded The appraisal requires that volume test on the oxidation ponds be done Clanwilliam WWTW is overloaded with sewerage A capacity study is required for Clanwilliam WWTW.
+Upgrading / Refurbishment of the Clanwilliam WWTW is underway.
+Wupperthal oxidation ponds are overloaded with sludge and overgrown reeds Funding must be sourced to address the situation Funding to provide sanitation services to the informal settlements of Cederberg municipal area Initiate the introduction of interim sanitation services until such time housing development is possible Rural areas are without proper sanitation and require urgent interventions with regards to sanitation services Negotiation with landowners to enable the Municipality to conduct feasibility studies on properties

-Sanitation Challenges
+Table 46: Sanitation Challenges

 As a low-capacity institution, Cederberg Municipality does not have the funding to execute the upgrade of sewer systems but rely on funding from MIG, DWS (RBIG) (Refurbishment Grant) and other provincial stakeholders.

 Professional service providers have been appointed for the studies and processes where upgrade is required, to conduct the following services: